digital-fabric/modulation/README.md

 ## Rationale

-You're probably asking yourself "what the hell?" , but splitting your Ruby code into multiple files loaded using `require` poses a number of problems:
+You're probably asking yourself "what the ****?" , but when your Ruby app grows and is split into multiple files loaded using `require`, you'll soon hit some
+issues:

 - Once a file is `require`d, any class, module or constant in it is available to any other file in your codebase.
 All "globals" (classes, modules,